3outeille/Yaae/README.md

 ## Introduction

 - Yaae (Yet another autodiff engine) is an [automatic differentiation][automatic-diff] engine written in Numpy which comes with a small neural networks library.
-It supports scalar operations as well as tensors operations and comes with various functions such as exp, relu, sigmoid ...
+It supports scalar operations as well as tensors operations and comes with various functions such as exponential, relu, sigmoid ...
 For educational puprose only.

 ## Quickstart